 Deferment, forbearance, and relief offered by private lenders are temporary solutions.
 If your financial hardship looks like a long-term issue, you’ll need a permanent fix.

 With federal loans, you may be eligible for an income-driven repayment plan.
 The government currently offers four plans that aim to make payments affordable by tying them to your monthly income.
-Which plans you qualify for depends on the types of loans you have and when you took them out.

 Why You May Want to Consider Refinancing

 Another potential long-term solution to unaffordable payments is student loan refinancing.
 With a private lender like SoFi, you can refinance federal student loans, private loans, or both.
-This involves obtaining a new loan to pay off all of your old ones and committing to the new terms and interest rate.
+Refinancing involves obtaining a new loan to pay off all of your old ones and committing to the new terms and interest rate.

 The Takeaway